Ahmed Sofa Sarani

 In 2022, Salehuddin Ahmed, who was involved in Dhaka's bus-route rationalization project, said this street would be included in the project's route.
 The section of the street from Mirpur 12 to Uttara South metro station, however, is not wide enough, causing traffic jams and inconvenience to the passengers.
 Dhaka Mass Transit Company Limited (DMTCL) constructed the road and, according to DNCC, they are not in possession of it so are unable to address the issue.
 In 2023, M.A.N.
 Siddique, the then-Managing Director of DMTCL, said they had written to the authorities asking to take over responsibility for the road.
 In addition, the 800 m-long section has become prone to accidents due to its collapse after its inauguration.
 In 2024, the then-DNCC mayor Atiqul Islam stated the authorities were trying to rebuild the section.

 On 20 December 2023, in a DNCC meeting, a proposal to name the street after Patua Quamrul Hassan, who designed the revised version of the flag of Bangladesh, was accepted.
 In May 2024, it was reported that DNCC forwarded the approved proposal to the Ministry of Local Government, Rural Development and Co-operatives.
 As of December 2024, according to users of the problematic street, they have been facing difficulties for several years, yet the authorities have not shown sincerity in repairing it.
 Later, on 11 March 2025, the MP Checkpost-to-Uttara South metro station section was closed for repairs, and after completion of the repairs, it was reopened on 14 March 2025.
 Mohammad Azaz, The administrator of Dhaka North City Corporation, stated that the repaired section will be replaced by a bridge in the future to protect Khidir Canal.
+On 11 December 2025, an announcement was made via the DNCC's Facebook page that the street would be named after the writer Ahmed Sofa.
+On 21 December 2025, the DNCC installed and inaugurated the street's nameplate with the new name officially.